-Always hire an attorney to help you handle your paperwork during a divorce.
+Always hire a lawyer to help you handle your paperwork during a divorce.
 A good divorce lawyer has the experience to make sure you do not miss any important details as you prepare to move on.

 For example, do you and your ex-partner have a will?
 What effect will the divorce have on that?

 Make sure you update your will to prevent your ex-partner from inheriting your property.
 Even if you do not have a will, if you die before the divorce finalising the divorce, your partner could inherit your property.